 Why Should I Stalk for Carp?

-If you can add stalking to your skill set, it not only gives you an edge, but you’ll learn more about carp behaviour and how far you can push yourself as an angler.
+If you can add stalking to your skill set, it not only gives you an extra edge to your carp game, but you’ll learn more about carp behaviour in the process!

-Well renowned carp fisherman Simon Scott, is a ‘stalking machine’ who’s expertise on carp behaviour and fishery management is well known in the industry.
+Renowned carp angler Simon Scott, is a ‘stalking machine’ who’s expertise on carp behaviour and fishery management is well known in the industry.

 The Creep, Bait & Wait Method

 Stalking for carp requires preparation, stealth and patience!